Selection Procedures in Competitive Admission

-In this paper, I build a model of competition where firms compete by posting selection procedures.
-I characterise the properties of the test used in equilibrium and show how it depends on the characteristics of the admission procedure.
-In the baseline model, admission procedures are simple: firms only need to decide whether to accept candidates.
-Firms want to accept any candidates with positive productivity while all candidates want to be accepted to any firm.
+This paper develops a model for understanding how firms choose selection procedures in a competitive environment.
+I characterise the properties of the tests used in equilibrium and show how they depend on the characteristics of the admission procedure.
+I vary the model along two dimensions: whether firms face capacity constraints and whether they can make wage offers.
+In the baseline model, admission procedures are simple: firms only need to decide whether to accept candidates and do not face capacity constraints.
+For example, firms could be large colleges competing for admitting students\footnote{In the US higher education context, the importance of capacity constraints varies from institution to institution.
+On the one hand, in most colleges, capacity has increased faster than enrolment and only 75\% of seats where used in 2019 \citep{lundy2020}.
+Moreover, an important concern for many colleges is the demographic decline in incoming cohorts, with fears of an `enrolment cliff' leading to intense competition \citep{bloomberg,agb}.
+On the other hand, elite colleges have notoriously low capacity \citep{atlantic,hoxby2009}.} or firms in a competitive labour market where demand exceeds supply.
+Firms want to accept any candidate with positive productivity, while all candidates want to be accepted by any firm.
 I show that in any symmetric equilibrium, the test used must be maximally accurate and minimally difficult.
-Intuitively, competition leads firms to use as much information as possible but learn too precisely about poor candidates compared to what would be optimal absent competition.
-I contrast this result with two modifications of the admission procedure.
+In other words, competition leads firms to use as much information as possible but learn too precisely about poor candidates compared to what would be optimal absent competition.

+I contrast this baseline model with two modifications of the admission environment.
 In the first one, firms face capacity constraints.
-In the second extension, firms also make a wage offer if they accept the candidate.
-I show that in both these extensions, firms use more difficult tests in equilibrium.
-A key mechanism for these results is how the candidates' selection into the selection procedures varies across environments.
+In the second, firms also make a wage offer if they accept the candidate.
+I show that in both these variations over the baseline model, firms use more difficult tests in equilibrium.
+A key mechanism for these results is how the candidates' selection into the admission procedures varies across environments.